Create a beautifully eclectic and chic table with simple flower arrangements for beginners and other tablescape ideas from eclectic bloggers.

-- Start with short stems to create an overall ball shape mixing floral and leaf stems.
-Don’t be afraid to throw in air plants, succulents, and cabbages to fill larger gaps especiallly if you are repusoing stems you already have.
+- Start with short stems to create a dome shape mixing floral and leaf stems.
+Don’t be afraid to throw in air plants, succulents, and cabbage leaves to fill larger gaps especiallly if you are repusoing stems you already have.
 In general, select a few varites in different sizes but in the same color family or one to two contrasting colors.

-- Once you achieve a round-full shape, add a few additional long stems in the middle to stand at the top and each side for a more interesting silhouette.
+- Once you achieve a round-full shape, add a few additional long stems in the middle and sides more interesting and organic silhouette.

-I simply used a mix of faux stems I had in a storage bin and added a few pieces that were already out in my decor to make this centerpiece completely free.
-You can also mix real flowers with faux stems to keep costs down.
-One of my favorite tricks that I used for this floral centerpiece.
+I simply used a mix of faux stems I had in a storage bin and pulled some stems from arrangements to make this centerpiece completely free.
+Another option is to mix real flowers with faux stems to keep costs down as I did in this floral centerpiece.

 Even though there are not as many layers as I usually add to a tablescape, I kept this table interesting by placing a floral tablecloth and a lace table runner under the basic dishes and serving ware.

-The tablecloth is actually placed wrong side up so the blues would be more muted.
+The tablecloth is actually placed the wrong side up so the blues would be more muted.
 Pretty wrapping paper, throw blankets, and scarves make great tablecloths too.

 Each place setting has my favorite gold bamboo serving ware, an IKEA plate, Calvin Klein cloth napkin, plastic stemware, and an elephant napkin holder that was my grandmother’s.
 She lived in Africa for some time so these might even be global!